 Around 2008, I moved from Seattle, Washington back to my home state of Oklahoma and joined Americorps.
 I was even broker than I used to be, but I had tons of ideas to paint.
-So I went to Hobby Lobby (I know, disgusting, right?
-But it was all there was) and bought colored pencils and that super brightly colored scrapbooking paper.
+So I went to Hobby Lobby (the only place to buy art supplies in town) and bought colored pencils and that super brightly colored scrapbooking paper.
 I drew with these tools every day.
 It’s a really fun way to get vivid colors.

 Six years later, for the Woodland Art Fair this August, I worked like the dickens during the month of May drawing everything that was in my head that I hadn’t had time to paint.
 These are the 2014 Summer Drawings.

 What do these drawings have in common?
 Birds.
 Light.
 Landscape.
 But not necessarily landscapes that we immediately think of as beautiful.
 These birds are trickster animals witnessing environmental change.
 Pigeons gather on gas station signs, ducks raise families in apartment building water features, sparrows hop on used car hoods.

 The images without animals have a similar flavor to them.
 Bricks by a barbed wire fence – are they a pile for new construction, or the crumbled heap of what was knocked down?
 Clouds make giant shadows as a sunny day passes to stormy.
 The colors are bright and intense, the shapes are sharp and diamond-y, and change is constantly afoot.